jonahwilliams/tester/README.md

-#tester
+# tester

 An experimental test runner.
 To run:

 ```
-dart bin/main.dart [/path/to/tester/test_project/]
+dart /path/to/bin/tester.dart [test/a_test.dart]
 ```

-Currently this runner can only run Dart VM and Flutter tests.
-This requires the latest TOT flutter which includes a `bin/dart` script.
+Currently this runner can execute Dart, Dart Web, Flutter, and Flutter Web tests.
+This requires the latest TOT Flutter which includes a `bin/dart` script.